 - Expand library and literacy programs

-Approving Measure P will generate an estimated $15 million annually that will be used to implement our Victorville Public Safety Plan approved in May 2020 to increase safety, and expand essential services needed to improve quality of life for our community.
+Revenue generated by Measure P will be used to implement our Victorville Public Safety Plan approved in May 2020 to increase safety, and expand essential services needed to improve quality of life for our community.

 Measure P will require non-resident visitors to share costs, enhance and increase public safety and improve quality of life in Victorville.